Using advanced audio features

 Inter-app audio (iOS only)

-- In iOS 8 and above, Set List Maker makes its audio available to other apps using the inter-app audio framework.
+- In iOS, Set List Maker makes its audio available to other apps using the inter-app audio framework.
 This allows you to send audio directly into mixer or effects apps.

 - Set List Maker publishes four separate audio streams: Recording 1, Recording 2 (if you are playing two recordings simultaneously with Settings > Audio & MIDI > Play First Two Recordings Together), Tempo and Pitch.
 These should automatically appear as instruments in other apps that support inter-app audio.